Transition School to Work (TSW) Program

 Planning for eligible students should mirror the regular transition process.
 In Tennessee, planning for transition begins at age 14.
 We refer to this period as the preparation phase – getting the student ready to benefit from services.
 Consultation should intensify as the eligible student moves further along the school path.
 Services for eligible students could be added to the transition page of the IEP no later than 16 years of age.

 VR counselors should work with appropriate school personnel to determine how they plan to disseminate VR information to students and their families.
 The dissemination could take place at school sponsored events (fairs, career nights, college nights, etc.) or through individual meetings at the school.
 VR materials will be provided to school personnel so that they can share with parents or guardians.

 High school teachers, school counselors, family members or students may request that a VR counselor become involved early in the transition planning process.
-Career exploration is the foundation of successful transition planning.
-It is a service that allows the student to participate in tours of businesses, job shadowing opportunities and to complete research on their career interests.
-From these experiences the student, the family, the LEA personnel, and the VR counselor can develop a career goal and pick classes and work-related activities that will help the student meet that goal, through the Individual Plan for Employment (IPE).
+Career exploration is foundational in successful transition planning.
+It is a service that allows the student to participate in tours of businesses, job shadowing opportunities, and research on their career interests.
+From these experiences the student, the family, the school personnel, and the VR counselor can develop a career goal and pick classes and work-related activities that will help the student meet that goal, through the Individual Plan for Employment (IPE).

 For more information about TSW, please contact:

 505 Deaderick Street

 Click here to access the Transition School to Work application.